Frequent travelers are divided into many topics, but perhaps none are as divisive as the suitcase versus backpack debate.

 Be Flexible and Explore Options for Luggage

-Although the backpack vs suitcase debate can seem like a black-and-white binary, there are plenty of options that fall somewhere in the middle.
-For example, my favorite Eagle Creek Suitcase features the benefits of both a suitcase and a backpack- with a zippered pocket containing comfortable padded backpack straps that are perfect for dirt roads in Argentina or cobblestones in Florence, Italy.
+For example, my favorite Eagle Creek suitcase (Gear Warrior Convertable Carry-on Backpack available here on Amazon) features the benefits of both a suitcase and a backpack.
+Wheels make it possible to roll through airports with ease while a zippered pocket containing padded backpack straps makes it a good companion for perfect for dirt roads in Argentina or cobblestones in Florence, Italy.

-Whichever type of luggage you pick, don’t forget a daypack.
-A small day pack is just large enough to conveniently carry a water bottle, jacket, sunglasses, umbrella, etc. With a packable backpack that packs ultra-small, like this $15 20L daypack I carry, you don’t have to fill an extra piece of luggage in order to have a daypack handing for short hikes or city exploring hands-free.
-Keep your packable daypack compactly stored in your suitcase (I sometimes wad mine up in a jacket pocket- so it flies free on airplanes!) until you arrive at your destination, where you can then use it for daytime adventures, hands free exploring, or even as a shopping bag or laundry bag.
+Keep your packable daypack compactly stored in your suitcase (I sometimes wad mine up in a jacket pocket- so it flies free on airplanes!) until you arrive at your destination, where you can then use it for daytime adventures, hands free exploring, or even as a shopping bag or travel laundry bag.
+Get tips on picking the perfect daypack.

 Although you can spend over $50 on a lightweight packable backpack as an alternative to lugging your suitcase around, I recommend one of the cheap imported backpacks.
 With only a small amount invested, you can feel free to either use your lightweight backpack to bring home souvenirs or leave it behind as a way to save space in your luggage on the return trip.